d-bl/GroundForge-help/docs/Nets/index.md

 ---------------------

-It is not necessary to understand the theory of symmetry or apply it correctly to discover interesting grounds with the [nets] page.
+It is not necessary to understand the theory of symmetry or apply it correctly to discover interesting nets with the [nets] page.
 However, the theory can help you to understand the results.

 This page was born out of curiosity about the effects of symmetry.
-Investigating the theory after taking a plunge with experiments caused a surprise: flipping on diagonal grounds works as the buttons suggest, on square grounds you also need to change the working direction.
+Investigating the theory after taking a plunge with experiments caused a surprise: flipping on diagonal nets works as the buttons suggest.
+On horizontal nets, a flipped stitch should be applied on a row with another working direction.
 The details are explained on the [flip](https://d-bl.github.io/GroundForge-help/clips/flip#symmetry). page.